Best Violin Pickup – Reviews, Advice and Buyer’s Guide

 Carpenter Jack Pickup with Micro-Gooseneck by Myers Pickups

-The Carpenter Jack (love the name!) is a small, active, all-in-one choice that’s versatile, easy to use and quick to install.
-It looks like a little black box, with a thin microphone attached and it’s very easy to forget it’s there whilst you’re not using it.
+The Carpenter Jack (love the name!) is a small, active, all-in-one choice that’s versatile, easy to use, and quick to install.
+This unobtrusive little black box with a thin microphone is easy to forget it’s there while you’re playing – ideal!

 Like The Feather, it can be used on a variety of instruments and it also has a micro-goose neck which is adjustable so that the miniature microphone picks up from an angle that you think sounds best.